The Crooked Way: Reception

-When the film was released the film critic for The New York Times wrote, "The Crooked Way races along as a melodrama should and it has more than enough plot to keep its hard-working actors going from one dangerous situation to another.
+The contemporary The New York Times film critic wrote, "The Crooked Way races along as a melodrama should and it has more than enough plot to keep its hard-working actors going from one dangerous situation to another.
 But there is so much pointless brutality in it that one may seriously question whether the movie people are wise to go on with the making of such pictures.
 The human family may not be perfect, but why subject it to so-called entertainment that is only fit for savage beasts."
-In the book 100 Film Noirs, Jim Hillier compares and contrasts the film to Somewhere in the Night.
+In the 2009 book 100 Film Noirs, Jim Hillier compares and contrasts the film to Somewhere in the Night.
 Hillier says that The Crooked Way benefited from its low budget by forcing the filmmakers to be more creative, which makes it the better film.